chendrak/EasyCards/Thunderstore/README.md

       // Optional
       "DisabledInMode": "Rogs",

-      // Allows you to enable or disable showing stat changes on your card
-      // Optional, defaults to true
-      "ShowStatsOnCard": true,

       "Effects": [
       {
           // The internal name for your effect.
 It's not used for anything outside of logging.